dahaekim88/blog-portfolio-website/src/pages/projects/memory-match-game.md

 <br />

-One of my favorite cartoon 'The Simpsons' themed card matching game.
+One of my favorite cartoon 'The Simpsons' themed card matching game

-Users can see how many moves they make and how many cards they match.
+- Users can see how many moves they make and how many cards they match

-Responsive in mobile and tablet view.
+- Responsive in mobile and tablet view
 - Devised Vanilla Javascript to achieve card matching logic, win logic, and card flipping functionality